dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 ### 2.2 Architecture

-The second value of software has to do with the word「software」 — a compound word composed of「soft」and「ware.」The word「ware」means「product」; the word「soft」… Well, that’s where the second value lies.
+The second value of software has to do with the word「software」 — a compound word composed of「soft」and「ware.」The word「ware」means「product」; the word「soft」… Well, that's where the second value lies.

 Software was invented to be「soft.」It was intended to be a way to easily change the behavior of machines.
-If we’d wanted the behavior of machines to be hard to change, we would have called it hardware.
+If we'd wanted the behavior of machines to be hard to change, we would have called it hardware.

 To fulfill its purpose, software must be soft — that is, it must be easy to change.
 When the stakeholders change their minds about a feature, that change should be simple and easy to make.
 The difficulty in making such a change should be proportional only to the scope of the change, and not to the shape of the change.

 It is this difference between scope and shape that often drives the growth in software development costs.
 It is the reason that costs grow out of proportion to the size of the requested changes.
 It is the reason that the first year of development is much cheaper than the second, and the second year is much cheaper than the third.

-From the stakeholders’ point of view, they are simply providing a stream of changes of roughly similar scope.
-From the developers’ point of view, the stakeholders are giving them a stream of jigsaw puzzle pieces that they must fit into a puzzle of ever-increasing complexity.
+From the stakeholders' point of view, they are simply providing a stream of changes of roughly similar scope.
+From the developers' point of view, the stakeholders are giving them a stream of jigsaw puzzle pieces that they must fit into a puzzle of ever-increasing complexity.
 Each new request is harder to fit than the last, because the shape of the system does not match the shape of the request.

-I’m using the word「shape」here in a unconventional way, but I think the metaphor is apt.
+I'm using the word「shape」here in a unconventional way, but I think the metaphor is apt.
 Software developers often feel as if they are forced to jam square pegs into round holes.

 The problem, of course, is the architecture of the system.
 The more this architecture prefers one shape over another, the more likely new features will be harder and harder to fit into that structure.
 Therefore architectures should be as shape agnostic are practical.